50 results found

 Lawrence JA, Preene M, Lawrence U, et al., 2018, Engineering in Chalk, Publisher: ICE Publishing, ISBN: 978-07277-6407-2

-Lawrence J, Agar S, Ghail R, et al., 2018, PSInSAR remote sensing observations of deformation behaviour at Salisbury Plain, UK, Engineering in Chalk, Pages: 269-274
+Agar S, Lawrence J, Ghail R, et al., 2018, PSInSAR remote sensing observations of deformation behaviour at Salisbury Plain, UK, Chalk 2018, Publisher: ICE Publishing, Pages: 269-274

 PSInSAR is a radar remote sensing approach that offers measurements of ground deformation over large areas at sub-mm precision.
 The technique has significant potential for granting insight into ongoing geological processes.
 Data recovery in rural areas is challenging due to the highly inconsistent radar scattering behaviour exhibited by vegetated ground, and thus a rural area of the UK – Salisbury Plain - was used as a case study to examine the challenges and potential for PSInSAR techniques in rural areas.
 Results showed regional uplift of clay formations relative to the Chalk, which was attributed to clay shrink-swell correlated with seasonal increases in groundwater levels.